jhscode/job-tracker/README.md

-An app to track all your job applications.
+A React app that tracks all your job applications and keeps your favorites.

+Developed with HTML, CSS, React and Firebase as the back-end.